(1900 Times Atlas of the World)

 (left) Winged lion and Venetian coats of arms above the third gate of the main entrance; (right) 1696 Southern Gate

 The symbol of Venice can be seen also in some modern shop signs.
 The lion shown in the image which appears in the background of this page below the word "Benetzianika" (Venetian) is not the Lion of the Republic of Venice.
-It is the lion of the Eptanese Republic, the first modern Greek (semi)autonomous government which ruled over the Ionian Islands between 1802-10.
+It is the lion of the Eptanese Republic, the first modern Greek (semi)autonomous government which ruled over the Ionian Islands in 1802-1814.
 Eptanese means Seven Islands (Corfù, Paxi, Santa Maura, Cefalonia, Itaca, Zante and Cerigo) and this lion holds seven arrows, whereas the Venetian lion held the inscription Pax tibi, Marce Evangelista meus.
 The fact that the Eptanese Republic adopted a flag very similar to that of Venice is evidence of strong links between the upper classes of the Ionian Islands and Venice.
+In October 1809 a British fleet defeated a French one near Zante and conquered the island.

 View towards the northern part of the island and towards Mt.
 Aenos on Cefalonia (right side of the image)

-The fortress was located in a position which allowed control of the whole eastern coast of the island and of the channel which separated it from Cefalonia; the view shows how the landscape of Zante (and of the other Ionian Islands) differs from that of the Aegean islands, which are usually rocky and without much vegetation (you may wish to see Syphnos or Folegandros).
+The fortress was located in a position which allowed control of the whole eastern coast of the island and of the channel which separated it from Cefalonia.

 Stone pine trees inside the fortress

-In 1953 Zante was struck by a major earthquake; the gunpowder magazine is one of the few Venetian buildings which is still intact owing to its wide walls and solid construction technique; it was located in a sort of niche excavated into the rock to limit the impact of the explosion of the ammunitions stored inside.
+In 1953 Zante was struck by a major earthquake; the gunpowder magazine is one of the few Venetian buildings which is still intact owing to its wide walls and solid construction technique; it was located in a sort of niche excavated into the rock to limit the impact of the explosion of the ammunitions.

-(above) Ruins of a church; (below) Venetian prison
+(above) Remains of a church; (below) Venetian prison

 Move to page two: the town